eduardojoya/HW1/README.md

-Static site generator that requires build.sh or build.py to generate page
+This is an sample static site generator using bash and python.
+Requires build.sh or build.py to generate page